 Even the abhorrent and shameful story of the decimated herds of elephant, that sought protection in remote parts of the Knysna forests yet continued to be persecuted until a mere 12 were left, could still end happily.
 Until recently it was thought that only one named the Matriarch remained keeping to the forest depths and seldom seen.

-However, an independent researcher, Gareth Patterson has discovered through DNA testing of elephant droppings that there are at least 5 females in the Knysna forest, a young male has been photographed and evidence often come across an older one in musth.
+However, an independent researcher, Gareth Patterson has discovered through DNA testing of elephant droppings that there are at least 5 females in the Knysna forest, a young male has been photographed and evidence found on occasion of an older one in musth.

 It seems possible that without human interference or protection a small herd could be recovering from the brink of extinction.
 How amazing is that!
 These could be the last and only free-roaming elephants in South Africa.